-Desert tortoise burrows and sign and one live desert tortoise were found on site during focused desert tortoise surveys performed in 2023.
+Desert tortoise burrows and sign were found on site during focused desert tortoise surveys performed in 2024.
 The proposed mine expansion may result in impacts to this species.
+This species is protected by the Federal Endangered Species Act of 1973 and the California Endangered Species Act (CESA).
+Incidental Take Permits (ITP) for desert tortoise would need to be obtained prior to any project activities.